aws/aws-advanced-python-wrapper/docs/using-the-python-wrapper/AwsCredentials.md

 - **Setting temporary credentials in environment variables** - If you set `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, and `AWS_SESSION_TOKEN` as environment variables (e.g., from `aws sts assume-role` output), these credentials will not auto-refresh when they expire.
 Use IAM roles or configure assume role in `~/.aws/config` instead.
 - **Mixing credential sources** - Having both environment variables and a credential process configured will cause the environment variables to be used (higher priority), bypassing your credential process entirely.
 - **Hardcoding temporary credentials** - Storing temporary credentials in `~/.aws/credentials` (e.g., from `aws sso login`) creates static credentials that won't refresh automatically, even though they have an expiration time.
 Configure SSO properly in `~/.aws/config` instead.
-- **Using Java system properties with temporary credentials** - Setting `-Daws.accessKeyId` and `-Daws.secretAccessKey` with temporary credentials will override all other sources and won't auto-refresh.
 - **Forgetting session tokens** - When manually configuring temporary credentials, omitting the session token will cause authentication failures even if the access key and secret key are correct.

 For more information on configuring AWS credentials, see the [AWS docs](https://docs.aws.amazon.com/sdkref/latest/guide/standardized-credentials.html).